AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

 describing the data type of the pixel buffer you are supplying, and a pointer to the pixel buffer itself.
-Additional optional arguments describe the data stride, which can be ignored for contiguous data (use of strides is explained in Section :ref:`Data Strides`).
+Additional optional arguments describe the data stride, which can be ignored for contiguous data (use of strides is explained in Section :ref:`sec-imageinput-data-strides`).

 Nearly all ImageInput implementations will be most efficient reading scanlines in strict order (starting with scanline 0, then 1, up to